-WILLIAM M. CAMPBELL, B.S. and M.S. in Architecture Assistant Instructor in Perspective.
+WILLIAM M. CAMPBELL, B.S. and M.S. in Architecture

 Born in Germantown, Philadelphia, 1887; studied in the University of Pennsylvania.
 B.S. in Arts, 1912.
 B.S. in Arts; R.A.
 Instructor in Elements of Architecture in the School of Fine Arts, University of Pennsylvania.